 What’s next in terms of change?

 I think that law firms have been successful recently with flexibility and technology has been an important part of that.
 There is more recognition that you don’t need to be sitting in the office to do legal work, and face-to-face meetings happen less frequently.
 I think the next step will be looking at how we bill clients in terms of value rather than just in terms of hours.
 Law firms are very bad at presenteeism, so we need to grow the culture of visible leavers from the top.
-‘Leaving loudly’ needs everyone to buy into it, it can’t just be the female partners leaving to deal with family, it needs to be across the board, and I can see this being adopted in the near future.Posted almost 3 years ago
+‘Leaving loudly’ needs everyone to buy into it, it can’t just be the female partners leaving to deal with family, it needs to be across the board, and I can see this being adopted in the near future.Posted over 3 years ago